dkarthe/webjeda-blog/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 Jekyll being open-source - is free.
 It can be hosted on a Github repository - which is also free!
 Now compare this to a WordPress blog where you have to buy hosting.
 When my blogs were in WordPress, it used to cost me anywhere around $12 every month for hosting.
 Now that I'm using Jekyll and hosting it on Github, my expense is zero on hosting!

 I had no control over WordPress design.
 I had to rely on the themes that are available.
 An SEO friendly theme would cost anywhere around $50.
 That sucks!
 Writing posts on web interface is another headache.
 I like to write my posts in a text editor like Brackets, Sublime or Atom.
-Maybe it is the **aesthetically pleasing** design that makes me stick to these apps.
+Maybe it is the **aesthetically pleasing** :maple_leaf: design that makes me stick to these apps.

 Jekyll was perfect for me because it is very minimal, content-oriented and super fast.
 Jekyll converts your content(posts and pages) written in markdown into static web pages.
 I personally like markdown format because it is easy, reader-friendly, and doesn't look like a bunch of confusing html code.